Canada and the Commonwealth

 History

-The modern Commonwealth is a values-based association of , most with historic links to the United Kingdom and home to 2.7 billion people over five continents.
+The modern Commonwealth is a voluntary association of , most with historic links to the United Kingdom and home to 2.7 billion people over five continents.
+Member countries have pledged to govern in accordance with the values of the , which espouses a commitment to developing free and democratic societies and promoting peace and prosperity to improve the lives of their citizens.

 Queen Elizabeth II served as the Head of Commonwealth during her 70-year reign, a role which has now passed to King Charles III.